PSCM article in “Sin Chew”

 The Malaysia Institute for Supply Chain Innovation (MISI) offers a part-time Master of Supply Chain Management (PSCM) program, which allows prospective working adults to attend classes and courses on weekends with the cooperation of top university, Massachusetts Institute of Technology (MIT).
 5 graduates share their learning experiences.

 The college will hold a PSCM course briefing on June 23 from 9 am to 12 noon.
-Course Director, David Baylis will introduce the course content personally.
-Interested parties are welcome to attend.

 1 Li Zicong (47 years old, Integrated Service Management Engineer of Multinational oil field service company)